Collective moderation of hate, toxicity, and extremity in online discussions: Discussion

+Our study of Twitter data provides valuable insights into the dynamics of online discourse.
+However, it is crucial to recognize that each social media platform fosters unique patterns of interaction and should be studied individually to understand platform-specific strategies.
+For example, Facebook, Instagram and TikTok are each characterized by long-form discussions within groups, high-engagement visual content, or fast-paced interactions, respectively.
+Understanding these differences is essential for comprehensively analyzing the varied landscape of social media discourse and its implications for public opinion and behavior.
+Still, each major social media platform provides variations of text-based comment and response functions, which speaks to the generalizability of our findings.
+Accordingly, past research has shown that dynamics across platforms are likely similar~\cite{avalle2024persistent}.

-Our results come from a specific period in German society, marked by the migrant crisis and the rise of extremism.
-Every society and time period are specific and some of our findings might not generalize to other contexts.
-Also, our results are limited to the dimensions of discourse we investigated and are not informative about other kinds of misuse of online commons beyond hatefulness and extremism, such as various forms of misinformation and fraud.
+Our results are limited to the dimensions of discourse we investigated and are not informative about other kinds of misuse of online commons beyond hatefulness and extremism, such as various forms of misinformation and fraud.
 That should be a topic of further research.
-Finally, we could not make reliable conclusions about some counter speech strategies that have been identified in experimental studies, such as empathy for the outgroup~\cite{munger2017tweetment,hangartner2021empathy} and related moral appeals to treat the outgroup well~\cite{munger2017experimentally}, because we found too few examples of such strategies in our corpus.
-This raises the question of whether it is more productive to teach people new, potentially more effective strategies, or encourage strategies that people are already aware of, but could potentially be less effective.
+We could not make reliable conclusions about some counter speech strategies that have been identified in experimental studies, such as empathy for the victims of hate speech~\cite{munger2017tweetment,hangartner2021empathy} and related moral appeals to treat the outgroup well~\cite{munger2017experimentally}, because we found too few examples of such strategies in our corpus.
+It is possible that such an empathic emotional tone would also have promoted a more civil discourse.
+This raises the question of whether it is more productive to teach people new, potentially more effective strategies, or encourage strategies that people are already using even though they might be somewhat less effective.
+Furthermore, the relationship between the dimensions of discourse assessed in our study (argumentation strategy, outgroup content, and emotional tone) and the quality of discourse might be subject to confounding factors.
+For example, which beliefs are expressed can be influenced by more general social norms~\cite{alvarez2018normative}, and the motivations to express hate speech or not might lie outside of what happens on social media~\cite{davis1998klan}.